8 Best Campgrounds in Redwood National and State Parks, CA

-- Hotels in Crescent City: The best options in Crescent City are the Lighthouse Inn and the Ocean View Inn & Suites.
+- The best options in Crescent City are the Lighthouse Inn and the Ocean View Inn & Suites.
 Both of these are quality mid-range properties and offer large rooms or suites and complimentary breakfast.

-- Hotels in Arcata: Two of the nicest properties in Arcata are the Best Western Arcata Inn and the Hampton Inn & Suites Arcata, CA. The Best Western has an indoor/outdoor pool, offers a free breakfast, and is a pet-friendly property.
+- Two of the nicest properties in Arcata are the Best Western Arcata Inn and the Hampton Inn & Suites Arcata, CA. The Best Western has an indoor/outdoor pool, offers a free breakfast, and is a pet-friendly property.
 The Hampton Inn also offers a complimentary breakfast and pool, along with a fitness room and coin laundry.

-Explore More of California's Outstanding Outdoor Destinations
+Explore More of California's Best Outdoor Destinations

-If you've come to see the redwoods, there is no better way to experience them than by hitting the hiking trails in the Redwood National and State Parks.
+Visiting the Big Trees: If you've come to see the redwoods, there is no better way to experience them than by hitting the hiking trails in the Redwood National and State Parks.
 Once you've visited the redwoods, it's hard not to wonder about a visit to the giant sequoias.
 If you have the time, it's definitely worth taking a couple of days and driving to Sequoia and Kings Canyon National Parks, both of which are home to sequoias, as well as other fascinating sites.
 For camping options in these areas, see our articles on Best Campgrounds in Kings Canyon National Park and Best Campgrounds in Sequoia National Park.